-Throughout the pandemic, disruptions to sleep caused by anxiety, stress, and uncertainty have been a constant.
+Throughout the last two years, disruptions to sleep caused by anxiety, stress, and uncertainty have been a constant.
 And for many, the sleepless nights continue.
 Whereas the western options that many often turn to for sleep support such as melatonin and other prescription sleep aids, Traditional Chinese Medicine offers solutions that help provide more consistent, higher quality sleep without the side effects such as brain fog and next day physical and mental hangovers.

 Below are five recommendations that you can practice at home, both before you head to bed and while transitioning to sleep, that should allow your body to more natural fall asleep and more importantly, stay asleep.

 Chinese herbal medicine provides solutions when other options fail, and there's no more true a condition than that of sleep.
 Unlike prescription sleep aids, many of which now carry "black box" warnings from the FDA (and which in essence "sedate" one's central nervous system), or melatonin which can often times lead to a mental hangover and only helps transition to sleep, Chinese herbal solutions help one stay asleep throughout the night.

 DAO Labs offers two different Sleep Remedies, depending on the type of non-sleeper you are:

 - Mental Tranquility: For the stressed, anxious sleeper who finds themselves laying awake at 2 AM, focusing on lists of things to do rather than sleeping soundly.